csbistline/bambee/README.md

 npm run build
 ```

+### Tests
+- Import test/Bambee.postman_collection.json into Postman and run the test suite.

 ## Further Improvements
 ### Integrate with a real database, rather than managing data in state.
 ### More extensive test suite